 Call for an Appointment

 (800) USC-CARE (800-872-2273)

-After a series of tests at a local emergency room and admission to the hospital for a while, a cardiologist wasn’t able to offer much of an explanation.
-That’s when Kemp ended up at Keck Medicine of USC.
+After a series of tests at a local emergency room and admission to the hospital, a cardiologist still wasn’t able to offer much of an explanation.
+That’s when Kemp sought help at Keck Medicine of USC.
 The cardiology team at the USC CardioVascular Thoracic Institute discovered that Kemp’s heart was severely damaged, and he’d experienced a silent heart attack.
-The damage was so bad that he would need a heart transplant and within the week after admission he was placed on the transplant list.
+The damage from the heart attack was so severe, that it was determined that Kemp would need a heart transplant.
+A week after being admitted to the hospital, he was placed on the transplant list.

-And then something miraculous happened.
-30 days after being listed priority status 1a on the heart transplant list, Kemp Smeal got a new heart.
+And then something miraculous happened: 30 days after being listed at the highest priority level on the heart transplant list, Kemp Smeal got a new heart.

-On March 19th, Kemp was admitted into Keck Medicine of USC.
-Mark Cunningham, MD, assistant professor of cardiothoracic surgery and Mark Barr, MD, co-director of cardiothoracic transplantation performed his surgery.
+On March 19, Kemp was admitted into Keck Medicine of USC.
+Mark Cunningham, MD, assistant professor of cardiothoracic surgery, and Mark Barr, MD, co-director of cardiothoracic transplantation, performed his surgery.

-That’s another example of The Keck Effect – giving patients a second chance at life to give back and inspire the world.
+That’s another example of The Keck Effect — giving patients a second chance at life and an opportunity to give back and inspire the world.

 by Leonard Kim